 With its 1800 kilometres of coastline, Sardinia is one of the most beautiful places in the world to spend the holidays for lovers of the sea.
-This supremacy is due to the great variety of landscapes and colours that make Sardinia a true spectacle of nature: you can find long white sandy beaches, rugged coves, gentle dunes of golden sand, and expanses of stones sparkling in the summer sun.
+This supremacy is due to the great variety of landscapes and colours that make Sardinia a true spectacle of nature: you can find long white sandy beaches, rugged coves, gentle dunes of golden sand, and expanses of sparkling stones under the August sun.
 The seawater shine in incredible shades of blue and sparkles like a jewel in the beautiful summer light.

-Suppose you are planning your vacation and wondering what to do in Sardinia on your summer holiday.
-In that case, you should know that every minute spent exploring the beaches and swimming in the sea waves will be a moment of pure joy that you will remember forever.
+Suppose you are planning your vacation and wondering what to do in Sardinia on your summer holidays.
+In that case, you should know that every minute spent swimming in the sea waves will be a moment of pure joy that you will remember forever.
 But what are the unmissable beaches?
 Let's see them together!

-The northern area is considered by tourists and locals the most beautiful of Sardinia: here, you will find breathtaking coves and bays as you have never seen anywhere on the planet.
-We suggest you visit the area of Santa Teresa di Gallura to admire its spectacular coves, in particular, the beach of Marmorata and if you love surfing you cannot miss the beach of Porto Pollo.
+The northern coast is considered by tourists and locals the most beautiful of Sardinia.
+Here, you will find breathtaking coves and bays as you have never seen anywhere on the planet.
+We suggest you visit the area of Santa Teresa di Gallura to admire its spectacular coves, in particular, the beach of Marmorata, and if you love surfing you cannot miss the beach of Porto Pollo.
 Furthermore, if you prefer a sophisticated atmosphere, don't miss the famous Costa Smeralda's white beaches and luxury hotels!
-Let's enjoy the amazing views and fashionable places: Michael Douglas, Mariah Carey, Catherine Zeta-Jones.
-Leonardo di Caprio and many other famous actors, actresses and other VIPs fell in love with this destination.
+Let's enjoy the amazing views and fashionable places: Michael Douglas, Mariah Carey, Catherine Zeta-Jones, Leonardo di Caprio and many other famous actors, actresses and other VIPs fell in love with this destination.

 The eastern part of the island will offer you fantastic naturalistic views and, if you get the opportunity, we recommend visiting this part of the coast by boat.
 The Mediterranean scrub here hides beautiful small beaches, away from the crowds of tourists and deep blue waters: we recommend reaching San Teodoro, the wonders of the Gulf of Orosei and Cala Murtas.

 The southern area of Sardinia has been re-evaluated in recent years, mainly thanks to the beautiful beaches of Villasimius, such as Is Molentis, chosen for several advertising sets.
 The area boasts top-quality hotels and services, ideal for families.

-The beaches to the west of the island aren't spectacular as the north ones, but if you are looking for a bit of tranquillity and nature, especially during the week of August, this is top for you!
-Rocky beaches and uncontaminated nature will make you love Sardinia's greenest and 'wildest' coastal area.
+The beaches to the west of the island are perfect if you are looking for tranquillity; especially during the week of Ferragosto this is the area for you!
+Rocky beaches and unspoilt nature will make you love Sardinia's greenest and 'wildest' coastal area.
 Not to be missed is Is Arutas, known as 'the beach of grains of rice' due to the shape of the quartz grains from which it is composed.

 A real tradition is not the relic of a past that is irretrievably gone; it is a living force that animates and informs the present

-During your summer holidays in Sardinia, you can discover many archaeological and historical beauties that will unforgettable your island experience.
+During a summer holiday in Sardinia, you can discover many archaeological and historical beauties that will make your experience on the island unforgettable.